opendatadb/opendatadb.github.io/README.md

 2013-09-30-opower.md
 ```

-3. Create a file that follows this format:
+C. Create a file that follows this format:

 ```
 ---